This jalapeno coleslaw recipe combines my 2 favorite hot weather foods: jalapenos and coleslaw.

 - Add meat to turn this into a main course.
 Add shredded leftover chicken for a quick and easy chicken and cabbage dish, OR!
 Chicken sausage!

 - Swap the mayo!
 I get it, sometimes you aren’t feeling mayo, NO WORRIES.
-You can easily sub it with low carb greek yogurt.
+You can easily sub it with keto greek yogurt.
 It’s one of my favorite sneaky swaps, and no one can tell the difference!
 Our secret, okay?!

 Sometimes side dishes are better than the main course!
 Here are some of my personal veggie-based side faves: